lean-mind/huella-positiva/frontend/README_en.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm test:e2e`

-Launches the cypress with test end to end runner in the interactive watch mode.<br />
+Launches the cypress with test end to end runner in the interactive watch mode.
 See more information about [cypress](https://docs.cypress.io/guides/overview/why-cypress.html)

 ### `npm run new:fc`

-Create a new functional component in the specified path, inside a directory with the specified component name.<br />
+Create a new functional component in the specified path, inside a directory with the specified component name.
 You can add the arguments `name` and `path` to not use the interactive cli.

 ### `npm run new:hook`

-Create a new hook abstraction inside `hooks` directory with the specified hook name.<br />
-**Remember** to use the prefix `use`.
+Create a new hook abstraction inside `hooks` directory with the specified hook name. **Remember** to use the prefix `use`.

 ### `npm run storybook`

-Run storybook to display all the .stories.tsx.<br />
+Run storybook to display all the .stories.tsx.
 Open [http://localhost:9001](http://localhost:9001) to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified, and the filenames include the hashes.<br />
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.